-Disney World Height Requirements and Restrictions for Rides
+Disney World Height Requirements and Rider Switch

 Sometimes when we’re planning a Disney World vacation, we get so excited about what we want to ride that we almost forget there are some restrictions about what we can ride.